Alice Coltrane: Solo work (1967–1978)

 Alice and John's growing involvement in spirituality influenced some of John's compositions and projects, such as A Love Supreme.
 In January 1966, Alice Coltrane replaced McCoy Tyner as pianist with John Coltrane's group.
 She subsequently recorded with him and continued playing with the band until John's death on July 17, 1967.
 After her husband's death, she continued to forward the musical and spiritual vision, and started to release records as a composer and bandleader.
+Alice struggled with the care of four young children after John Coltrane's death.
+One day Alice had unknowingly received a full-sized Lyon & Healy concert harp, having been ordered by her husband as a present for her before his unexpected death.
 Her first album, A Monastic Trio, was recorded in 1967.
 From 1968 to 1977, she released thirteen full-length records.
 As the years passed, her musical direction moved further from standard jazz into the more cosmic, spiritual world.
-Albums like Universal Consciousness (1971), and World Galaxy (1972), show a progression from a four-piece lineup to a more orchestral approach, with lush string arrangements and cascading harps.
+Albums like Universal Consciousness (1971), and World Galaxy (1972), show a progression from a four-piece line-up to a more orchestral approach, with lush string arrangements and cascading harp glissandos.
 Until 1973, she released music with Impulse!
 Records, the jazz label for which her husband recorded.
 From 1973 to 1978, she released primarily on Warner Bros.
 Records until she stepped away from the public eye.

+After the death of her husband, Coltrane experienced a period of trial.
+She suffered from severe weight loss and sleepless nights, as well as hallucinations, which she would later describe as her undergoing tapas (a Sanskrit term for austere spiritual practices).
+Seeing Coltrane in a state of emotional turmoil and wanting to help, a musical colleague of hers introduced her to the Yoga guru Swami Satchidananda, under whom she would take mantra diksha and study Hinduism during the early 1970s.
+By 1972, she had abandoned her secular life and moved to California, where she established the Vedantic Center in 1975.

 Ashram years (1975–1995)

-After the death of her husband, Coltrane experienced a period of trial.
-She suffered from severe weight loss and sleepless nights, as well as hallucinations.
-This tapas (a Sanskrit term she used to describe her suffering), led her to seek Hindu spiritual guidance from the guru Swami Satchidananda and later from Sathya Sai Baba.
-By 1972, she abandoned her secular life, and moved to California, where she established the Vedantic Center in 1975.
-By the late 1970s, she had changed her name to Turiyasangitananda.
-She was the spiritual director, or swamini, of Shanti Anantam Ashram (later renamed Sai Anantam Ashram in Chumash Pradesh) which the Vedantic Center established in 1983 near Malibu, California.
-Alice would perform formal and informal devotional Vedic ceremonies at the ashram.
-She performed solo chants, known as bhajans, and group chants, or kirtans.
-She developed original melodies from the traditional chants and started to experiment by including synthesizers and sophisticated song structures.
-This culminated in her first spiritual cassette, Turiya Sings, in 1982.
-The cassette was released only to the members of the ashram, through her publishing company, the Avatar Book Institute.
-Through the mid 1980s into the mid 1990s, she released three more cassettes, Divine Songs in 1987, Infinite Chants in 1990, and Glorious Chants in 1995.
-New York-based label Luaka Bop released a compilation of tracks from her ashram tapes as World Spirituality Classics 1: The Ecstatic Music of Alice Coltrane Turiyasangitananda in May 2017.

-The ashram was destroyed in the 2018 Woolsey Fire.